TheOdinProject/curriculum/new_org/ruby/advanced_building_blocks.md

     "I like truth"
     => nil

-You can nest `if` statements inside one another but sometimes it gets a little crazy and you find yourself 6 levels deep (and probably needing to rethink your strategy).
+You can also nest `if` statements inside one another.
+Sometimes it gets a little crazy and you find yourself 6 levels deep (and probably needing to rethink your strategy).
 For those situations where you're really just checking to see if something equals any one of a number of clear but different options, a **`case`** statement can be a good substitute.
 It basically lets you construct a chain of logic that says "if `x` equals `option_a`, do this, if it equals `option_b`, do this, if it equals `option_c`, do this... and otherwise do this."

     case current_user.energy   # Assume it's an value 1-3
     when 3